Three arrested amid heated day of protests at Parliament

-The protest group, which calls itself Freedom Convoy 2022 based on similar actions around the world, have also illegally parked along streets surrounding Parliament – the vehicles partially blocking several streets.
+At least 100 police officers greeted the protesters this morning, many who had camped overnight on Parliament's grounds after travelling across the country in convoy to protest against vaccine mandates and the Government's response to the Covid-19 pandemic.

-At least 100 officers greeted protesters today, many of whom had camped overnight at Parliament after travelling across the country in convoy to protest against vaccine mandates and the Government's response to the Covid-19 pandemic.
+The protester's vehicles have also illegally parked along streets surrounding Parliament, partially blocking several streets.

 Read More